Australian Tin Resources Pty Ltd

 ATR now has DA approval to construct a 150 tonne per hour plant on site to operate 24 hours/day, 7 days/week.

-However before moving to production, ATR will firstly carry out small scale pilot plant processing operations on site for 3-6 months to prove up the processing technology.
-Then if the pilot plant results are successful, and following completion and approval of all DA consent conditions, ATR plans to upsize the processing plant to ~60 tonnes per hour capacity and commence 24/7 production in about late 2019 or early 2020.
+However before moving to production, ATR is firstly carry ng out small scale pilot plant processing operations on site to prove up the processing technology.
+Then if the pilot plant results are successful, and following completion and approval of all DA consent conditions, ATR plans to upsize the processing plant to ~60 tonnes per hour capacity and commence 24/7 production in late 2020 or early 2021.

 The plant can be progressively upsized to it’s approved 150 tonnes per hour capacity over time.

 Source: Reynard Australia Pty Ltd Report, October 2011